-Welcome to the Department of Electrical and Electronics Engineering of Institute of Technology, Davanagere.
+Welcome to the Department of Electrical and Electronics Engineering , Jain Institute of Technology, Davanagere.

 Ours is a team of experienced, dedicated, passionate faculty members and highly aspirant, enthusiastic students and skilled non teaching staff.
 The Department strives to provide its students a completely interactive environment, guidance and a strong counseling system right from the beginning.

-The department has set up state of art laboratories, such as High voltage & Relay lab, Control systems lab, Machines lab, Measurement lab, Simulation lab, Power electronics lab & Analog electronics lab.
+The department has set up state of art laboratories such as Basic Electrical Engineering lab, Electrical Machines lab, Analog and Digital electronics lab, Power electronics, Microcontrollers lab, High voltage & Relay lab, Control systems lab, DSP lab, Project development lab & Skill lab.
 The faculties are encouraged to update and share their knowledge by attending workshops, conferences and many of our faculties have presented papers in national & international conferences and have published papers in national & international journals.

 We have formed an Electrical and Electronics Engineering Forum – POTENZA, which serves as a platform for students to exhibit their talents.
 As a part of Forum activity, we invite resource persons from academics and industries to present expert talks.
 We have organized workshops on MATLAB, CAED, Renewable energy sources, Smart Grid, SCADA.
 We regularly organize industrial visits, power station and receiving station visits to enhance the academic as well as field knowledge of students.
 Our students are encouraged to take up internships in industries nearby to their native places during semester vacation.

-Our students have brought laurels to our department and college by winning several prizes in intercollege technical and cultural competitions.
+Our students have brought laurels to our department and college by winning several prizes in inter college technical and cultural competitions.
 Few projects of our final year students have been sponsored by KSCST.
-Our students are given placement trainings, from our faculties as well as from invited experts.
-Our efforts have yielded good results and many of our students are placed in well-known companies such as, Diya Systems, Q-Spiders, Westline Ship management pvt Ltd, Accenture, concentric etc. Finally, our department is bound to impart excellent and innovative education in Electrical and Electronics Engineering to build highly competent new generation of Electrical and Electronics Engineers
+Our students are given placement trainings from invited experts.
+Our efforts have yielded good results and many of our students are placed in well-known companies such as Infosys, TCS, WIPRO, DXC, NTT Data, HCL, MU SIGMA, Herin Electronics, Volvo, Accenture, Capgemeni, ATOS, Q-Spiders, etc. Finally, our department is bound to impart excellent and innovative education in Electrical and Electronics Engineering to build highly competent new generation of Electrical and Electronics Engineers.

 To create technically superior, highly competent, ethically strong and socially responsible Electrical and Electronics Engineers with innovative and entrepreneurship qualities.